iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.care___3.1/report.md

 > This app would make sense if it correctly tracked where you were.
 It needs an update to better track it also for walking.
 Poor and elderly won't use this nor will people who refuse so information will be limited.
 Needs an upgrade to let you know if you've been around someone with Coronavirus.
 Good idea but needs fixing<br> :date: __2020-05-21 05:24:02__

-> This app does not record all the places I've been.
-I was in 5 different businesses in one day for more than 15 minutes and it did not record them .
-This app has a few bugs...I write down mow.<br> :date: __2020-05-20 22:58:49__

 #### 1-star reviews